michaelgrn/michaelgrn.github.io/_pubs/ImpactRS19-Scaffolding.md

 ---

 {: .citation}
 Ashlee Milton, Emiliana Murgia, Monica Landoni, Theo Huibers, and Maria Soledad Pera.
 2019. ["Here, There, and Everywhere: Building a Scaffolding for Children’s Learning Through Recommendations"](#).
-In <cite>Proceedings of the 1st Workshop on the Impact of Recommender Systems co-located with the 13th ACM Conference on Recommender Systems (RecSys 2019)</cite>.
+In <cite>Proceedings of the 1st Workshop on the Impact of Recommender Systems co-located with the 13th ACM Conference on Recommender Systems (ImpactRS 2019)</cite>.

 ## Abstract